December 14, 2021

 Facebook Insights and Twitter Analytics can help you optimize your social media marketing so that you don’t waste your time creating lame content.
 Armed with cool analytical data, you can produce social posts that hit home and draw clients in!

-The immediacy of social media is a great way to reach out to customers and build buzz about your brand.
+The immediacy of social media management is a great way to reach out to customers and build buzz about your brand.
 The vast majority of 8 million Facebook advertisers are small and medium-sized companies (Facebook Insights).

 A big part of a successful social media marketing campaign is consistency as well as quality content.
 Posting on a regular basis keeps your audience engaged and wanting more.